-In our recovery from porn, sex, and lust addiction, we are given a chance to transform from a spirit of slavery to a spirit of freedom through our adoption in the Holy Trinity.
-In this relationship we can shed the shame of our past and re-frame our attitude alongside our brothers seeking spiritual progress.
-When we are finally willing to break out of isolation, radical healing can take place.
+In our recovery from addiction and other unhealthy attachments, we are given a chance to transform from a spirit of slavery to a spirit of freedom through our adoption in the Holy Trinity.
+In this relationship we can shed the shame of our past and re-frame our attitude alongside our brothers and sisters seeking spiritual progress.

 It is often said that recovery is a we program, not an I program.
 We need each other.
 As baptized Christians, this also implies that our relationship with the Father, Son, and Holy Spirit is an essential part of the experience.
-It cements our identity as sons of God, co-heirs to His kingdom with Christ, and channels of the Holy Spirit.
-By replacing I with we, we replace illness with wellness.
+It cements our identity as children of God, co-heirs to His kingdom with Christ, and channels of the Holy Spirit.
+By replacing I with we, we replace illness with wellness

 Paul concludes this passage by noting that we are to suffer with Christ so that we may also be glorified with him.
 Our experience in recovery tells us that as we get better, the circumstances around us may still be troubling.
 Alone, we may not be able to withstand this suffering-certainly not in a redemptive way.
 We find courage through our union with the Holy Trinity and the loving support of others.
-Rooted in this relationship and willing to share openly with others, we will find that we can handle temptations that once enslaved us.